-The cost to income ratio excluding special levy on deposits and other levies/contributions for 2023 was 54% compared to 93% for 2022.
-The decrease is driven by higher interest income.
+The cost to income ratio, adjusted for the special levy on deposits and other levies/contributions and the cost of voluntary exits, was 66% for 2024 compared to 54% for 2023.
+The increase was driven by higher interest expense as well as higher operating expenses.